Theory of Communication Efficient Quantum Secret Sharing: Concatenation Framework for Constructing Communication Efficient QTS Schemes

 Thus, by concatenating an $((n-1,n;k-1))$ ramp scheme which encodes the extra share from an $((n,n+1;k-1))$ ramp scheme, a $((t,n;k-1))$ ramp QSS with a flexible threshold $t\in\{n-1,n\}$ can be designed.
 Similarly, a $((k,n,*))$ universal CE-QTS scheme is a QTS scheme in which the secret recovery can happen efficiently for all thresholds $d\in\{k,k+1,\hdots,n\}$.
 The main idea in our following framework for constructing universal CE-QTS schemes is that this generalization of $d$ can be achieved by concatenating $n-k+1$ ramp schemes with increasing threshold $t$ successively.

-\begin{theorem} If $((d_i,n+d_i-k;k-1))$ ramp QSS schemes exist for $1\leq i\leq n-k+1$ where $d_i=n+1-i$, then a $q$-ary $((k,n,*))$ universal communication efficient QTS exists.
-The encoding for this scheme is given in Algorithm~\ref{alg:univ_d_rqss_enc} and the recovery in Algorithm~\ref{alg:univ_d_rqss_rec}. \end{theorem} \begin{proof} The proof is by giving a construction for the CE-QTS scheme from the given ramp QSS schemes.
-The encoding of the $((k,n,*))$ universal CE-QTS is as given in Algorithm \ref{alg:univ_d_rqss_enc}.
+\begin{theorem} If $q$-ary $((d_i,n+d_i-k;k-1))$ ramp QSS schemes exist for $1\leq i\leq n-k+1$ where $d_i=n+1-i$, then a $q$-ary $((k,n,*))$ universal communication efficient QTS exists.
+The encoding for this scheme is given in Algorithm~\ref{alg:univ_d_rqss_enc} and the recovery in Algorithm~\ref{alg:univ_d_rqss_rec}. \end{theorem} \begin{proof} We prove this result by giving an explicit construction for a CE-QTS scheme from the given ramp QSS schemes.
+The encoding of the $((k,n,*))$ universal CE-QTS is as given in Algorithm \ref{alg:univ_d_rqss_enc} while the recovery is given in Algorithm~\ref{alg:univ_d_rqss_rec}.
+Then we prove the communication efficiency of the proposed showing that communication complexity strictly reduces with size of the authorized set.
 The $((d_i,n+d_i-k;k-1))$ ramp QSS scheme is referred to as RQSS$_{i}$ here.
 Here, for any $L\subseteq[n]$, $S_L$ denotes $\{S_j\}_{j\in L}$ and $|S_j|$ gives the number of qudits in the share $S_j$.
 Similar notations are used for $\{S_j^{(i)}\}$ as well.